Skip to content

 Question 3: Does the document specify the conditions under which the approach is likely to work — including conditions under which it would not?

 A success story either omits conditions entirely (treating the approach as universally applicable) or mentions conditions only to show that they were met in this case (conditions as context, not as analytical criteria).
+The reader is left to assume that the approach is the active ingredient, when often the conditions were doing most of the work.

 A case study treats condition specification as essential.
 It names what needed to be present for the approach to work, identifies what was specific to this context and might not generalize, and — in stronger versions — names the conditions under which a different approach would be more appropriate.
+This is the single most useful thing a case study can do for a practitioner, and the single thing success stories most reliably omit, because naming the conditions under which an approach fails undermines the impression that the approach is the reason for the success.

 Question 4: Are the scope claims proportionate to the evidence?

 If the document draws conclusions about large populations or general approaches from evidence about one implementation in one specific context — and does not acknowledge the limits of this generalization — it is a success story.
 The overstated conclusion is a persuasion tool, not an analytical finding.
+"This model works" is a larger claim than "this model worked once, here, under these conditions," and the gap between the two is where the persuasion lives.

 If the document bounds its conclusions explicitly, distinguishes between what the evidence demonstrates and what the authors believe based on broader experience, and identifies what additional evidence would be needed to support broader claims — it is exhibiting a case study characteristic.